OpenWIS/openwis-documentation/_posts/2016-03-09-OpenWIS-Steering-Committee-2016-Mar.md

 		37. So that takes us to - EUR16,000.
 	4. **Budget Recommendations to the Board**
 		1. MDA - So we will recommend an annual budget provision of EUR20,000 to the board.
-		2. R-OWIS-SC-2016-12:Resolution: vote: 7-0 - in favour - Recommended to Board - an annual budget provision of EUR20,000.
-OWIS-R
+		2. RES-OWIS-SC-2016-12:Resolution: vote: 7-0 - in favour - Recommended to Board - an annual budget provision of EUR20,000.
+OWIS-RES
 18. **Any other business**
 	1. JT – Any other business?
 Let's go round the table.
 	2. BB – I'm thinking of putting together a project for open spatial services - WFS, WMS etc.  Some of the existing services need to be extended to cover BUFR etc, support for time-series etc.